osmphp/admin/docs/05-specifications/01-objects.md

 # Objects

+Application data is made of objects.
+Use standard PHP class and attribute syntax to:

+* define the structure of application objects,
+* define how they are stored in the database,
+* specify computation logic,
+* represent them in the user interface.

+***Status**.
+The text of this specification is a work in progress.*

+Contents:

 {{ toc }}

+### meta.abstract

+Application data is made of objects.
+Use standard PHP class and attribute syntax to:

+* define the structure of application objects,
+* define how they are stored in the database,
+* specify computation logic,
+* represent them in the user interface.

+***Status**.
+The text of this specification is a work in progress.*

 ## Object Types

 ### Records

-Application data is made of objects.
 Top-level objects are stored in database records.
 For example, product objects are stored as records in `products` table.

 Top-level objects are instances of classes that extend from the `Record` class.